-Continued use of Windows will rack up a ton of log files, but how does one monitor these files the easy way without having to go through a bunch of mouse clicks?
+Continued use of Windows will generate a large number of log files, but how can one easily monitor these files without having to go through a series of mouse clicks?
 Well, recently, we’ve been testing a tool known as SnakeTail, and so far, it seems to work quite well.
 It is a Windows tail utility for monitoring growing text log files.

-SnakeTail is capable of monitoring text log files and Windows event logs with relative ease, and that is the main reason why we enjoy it so much.
-Furthermore, it supports multiple window modes, and they include MDI, Tabbed, and Floating.
-This tool has a long list of features, most of which we will not be talking about today, but we will mention a few in our little list.
+SnakeTail is capable of monitoring text log files and Windows event logs with relative ease, which is the main reason we enjoy it so much.
+Furthermore, it supports multiple window modes, including MDI, Tabbed, and Floating.
+This tool boasts a comprehensive list of features, many of which we will not cover today; however, we will highlight a few key points in our brief overview.

 List of some SnakeTail features: